-- (4) "Exempt Compounds" means the same as defined in Rule 2. - (5) "First-Article Deliverable Product or Service" means the first product or service which is produced using bench scale equipment and which is delivered to a potential intra-company or external customer for approval.
-First-article deliverable product or service shall not exceed one unit of product or service per customer. - (6) "Military Tactical Support Equipment" means any equipment owned by the U.S. Department of Defense or the National Guard and used in combat, combat support, combat service support, tactical or relief operations, or training for such operations. - (7) "Operating Day" means any calendar day during which the specified equipment is operated, or specified operations occur. - (8) "Portable Emission Unit" means an emission unit which is designed and equipped to be easily movable and, as installed, easily capable of being moved from one stationary source to another, as determined by the Air Pollution Control Officer.
+- (1) "Exempt Compounds" means the same as defined in Rule 2. - (2) "First-Article Deliverable Product" means the first product which is produced using research and development equipment and which is delivered to a potential intra-company or external customer for approval.
+First-article deliverable product shall not exceed one unit of each product per customer. - (3) "Hot Melt Adhesive" means a thermoplastic adhesive which melts at temperatures above 300°F, sets instantly upon cooling and remains flexible. - (4) "Military Tactical Support Equipment" means any equipment owned by the U.S. Department of Defense or the National Guard and used in combat, combat support, combat service support, tactical or relief operations, or training for such operations. - (5) "Operating Day" means any calendar day during which the specified equipment is operated, or specified operations occur. - (6) "Portable Emission Unit" means an emission unit which is designed and equipped to be easily movable and, as installed, easily capable of being moved from one stationary source to another, as determined by the Air Pollution Control Officer.
 Portable emission units are periodically moved and may not be located more than 180 days at any one stationary source within any consecutive 12-month period.
-Days when portable emissions units are stored in a designated holding or storage area shall not be counted towards the 180-day limit, provided the emission unit was not operated on that calendar day except for maintenance and was in the designated holding area the entire calendar day. - (9) "Stationary Internal Combustion Engine" means a spark or compression ignited, reciprocating internal combustion engine which is not a portable emission unit. - (10) "Stationary Source" means the same as defined in Rule 2. - (11) "Volatile Organic Compound (VOC)" means the same as defined in Rule 2. - (12) "Volatile Organic Solvent" means an organic solvent with an initial boiling point of less than 400°F (204°C).
+Days when portable emissions units are stored in a designated holding or storage area shall not be counted towards the 180-day limit, provided the emission unit was not operated on that calendar day except for maintenance and was in the designated holding area the entire calendar day. - (7) "Research and Development Equipment" means equipment that is used to conduct research and develop new or improved processes and products, where such equipment is operated by technically trained personnel under the supervision of a research director, and is not used in the manufacture of products for sale or exchange for commercial profit, other than the first-article deliverable product. - (8) "Stationary Internal Combustion Engine" means a spark or compression ignited, reciprocating internal combustion engine which is not a portable emission unit. - (9) "Stationary Source" means the same as defined in Rule 2.

+- (10) "Volatile Organic Compound (VOC)" means the same as defined in Rule 2. - (11) "Volatile Organic Solvent" means an organic solvent with an initial boiling point of less than 400°F (204°C).

-(d) EQUIPMENT, OPERATIONS OR PROCESSES NOT REQUIRING A PERMIT TO OPERATE (Rev. Effective 7/30/96)
+(d) EQUIPMENT, OPERATIONS OR PROCESSES NOT REQUIRING A PERMIT TO OPERATE

 Any equipment, operation or process that is listed below in Subsections (1) through (20), and that meets the stated exemption provision, parameter, requirement or limitation, is exempt from the requirements of Rule 10.
+Any person claiming such an exemption shall provide documentation sufficient to substantiate the applicability of the stated exemption provision, parameter, requirement or limitation at the request of the Air Pollution Control Officer.